patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Web-Server-Introduction/simple-web-server-using-expressjs.md

 const app = express(); // obtain the "app" object const HTTP_PORT = process.env.PORT || 8080; // assign a port

-// start the server on the port and output a confirmation ot the console app.listen(HTTP_PORT, () => console.log(`server listening on: ${HTTP_PORT}`));
+// start the server on the port and output a confirmation to the console app.listen(HTTP_PORT, () => console.log(`server listening on: ${HTTP_PORT}`));
 ```